BuildTheEarth/docs/source/guide/discord-roles.rst

 Created and maintains the website.

-To become a Web Developer apply here: `Dev Application <links:Dev Application>`_ (The applications are always open for one week followed by 3 weeks of closed application)
+To become a Web Developer apply here: `Dev Application`_ (The applications are always open for one week followed by 3 weeks of closed application)

 Regional Build Team Manager (RBTL)
 ++++++++++++++++++++++++++++++++++